*Last Updated – August 8, 2024*

 SEARCH:

-In February 2021, police released a photograph of an unidentified man they wish to speak with in connection to Mackenzie’s disappearance, along with security footage of him that had been captured in late December while he was in the 1400 to 1600 block of north Idylwyld Drive.
-While they believe he may have information related to the case, they have not disclosed much else.
+In February 2021, police released a photograph of an unidentified man they wish to speak to in connection to Mackenzie’s disappearance, along with security footage of him that had been captured in late December while he was in the 1400 to 1600 block of north Idylwyld Drive.
+While they believe he may have information related to the case, they haven’t disclose much else.

 That same month, 34 digital billboards across Canada began showing information about the case, including Mackenzie’s image and name.
-Each billboard prompts anyone with information to contact the Royal Canadian Mounted Police or Crime Stoppers.
+Each prompted anyone with information to contact the Royal Canadian Mounted Police (RCMP) or Crime Stoppers.

 In May 2021, the Trottier family announced a $20,000 reward for information leading to Mackenzie’s return.
-The money was raised through fundraising efforts put on by the family, their friends, Saskatoon’s art community and agencies from across Canada.
-The arts community overall has been very active in the search, given Paul’s connection to it – he is both a landscape artist and runs a small art supply store in the city.
+The money was raised through fundraising efforts put on by the family, their friends, Saskatoon’s arts community and agencies from across Canada.
+The arts community overall was very active in the search, given Paul’s connection to it – he’s a landscape artist and runs a small art supply store in the city.

-Both the family and police are concerned Mackenzie may be a vulnerable state, especially as she hasn’t been active on social media.
-While she is known to leave home for periods at a time, she always maintained contact with her loved ones.
+Both the family and police express concern that Mackenzie may be in a vulnerable state, especially as she hasn’t been active on social media.
+While she’s known to leave home for periods at a time, she always maintained contact with her loved ones.

 AFTERMATH:

-The Trottier family has been incredibly active in their search for Mackenzie, setting up a Facebook group and website dedicated to the case.
-They have also started the “I am missing” social media campaign, aimed at helping to keep attention focused on those who are missing.
-Users can frame their profile pictures with the “I am missing” Canadian maple leaf with a puzzle piece omitted, in order to show their support.
+The Trottier family is incredibly active in their search for Mackenzie, setting up a Facebook group and website dedicated to the case.
+They also started the “I am missing” social media campaign, which is aimed at helping to keep attention focused on those who are missing.
+Users can frame their profile pictures with the “I am missing” Canadian maple leaf that has a puzzle piece omitted to show their support.

 CASE CONTACT INFORMATION:

-Currently, the case is being treated as a missing persons investigation.
-If alive, she would still be 22 years old.
+Currently, Mackenzie’s case is being treated as a missing persons investigation.

-Those with information regarding the case are asked to contact the Saskatoon Police Service at 306-975-8300.
-Those wishing to remain anonymous can submit tips via Crime Stoppers at 1-800-222-8477.
+Anyone with information regarding the case is asked to contact the Saskatoon Police Service at (306) 975-8300.
+Those wishing to remain anonymous can submit tips via Crime Stoppers at +1 (800) 222-8477.

 Image Credit: Facebook